The 42 best restaurants in Guadalajara

 Ponte Trucha Negro is another classic Guadalajara restaurant serving a unique style of local seafood.

 El Sacromonte is a nostalgic trip through old Mexico.
-The early 20th-century house that has been converted into a restaurant, and launched a very successful restaurant group, is a time capsule of a foregone era.
+The old house that has been converted into a restaurant is a time capsule of a foregone era.
+It also launched a very successful restaurant group.

 A piano player at the entrance is the first clue that you are in for something special.